Hermann Geyer: World War I

 With the outbreak of the First World War, Geyer was promoted to Hauptmann and remained assigned to the General Staff in August 1914.
 In May 1916, he was transferred to Fusilier Regiment 33 (East Prussian) and fought at the front as a company commander and the commander of the 1st battalion before being transferred back to the General Staff on 3 July 1916.
 For a short time, Geyer was a member of the staff of the 199th Infantry Division before being reassigned to the General Staff on 15 September 1916, under Generalfeldmarschall Paul von Hindenburg, the Chief of the General Staff, where he remained until the end of the war.

 On 1 January 1918, the German Army published a pamphlet written by Geyer entitled The Attack in Position Warfare.
 This described infantry infiltration tactics, the role of following supporting forces and the role of aviation.
 These tactics were used in the 1918 German spring offensive or Kaiserschlacht (Kaiser's Battle).

 On 13 November 1918, Geyer was assigned to the Armistice Commission in Spa and, from 14 March 1919, he was a member of the German peace delegation at Versailles.
-During the course of the war, Gayer was awarded the House Order of Hohenzollern and the Iron Cross, 1st and 2nd class.
+During the course of the war, Gayer was awarded the House Order of Hohenzollern, the Iron Cross, 1st and 2nd class, and many other decorations.